CO 101 Basic Communication 3 Cr

 A discussion of selected communication issues associated with researching

 and reporting about human interaction.
-The student will
+Students will investigate the

-investigate the scope, central concepts, and practices of communication
+scope, central concepts, and practices of communication research with

 CO 420 Globalization, Gender and Communication 3 Cr

-on gender.
-Students will identify the political, social, and cultural fault
+gender.
+Students will identify the political, social, and cultural fault lines

-issues such as power shifts and a reconfiguration of political power and
+as power shifts and a reconfiguration of political power and civil society and

 CO 425 Communication Career Internship 1-3 Cr

-in the Helena community for supervised, practical experience in the
+the Helena community for supervised, practical experience in the area of the

-area of the intended career.
+intended career.
 This course may be taken more than once.
+Each semester.

 CO 495 Senior Practicum: The Graceful Exit 1 Cr

-A capstone course about life transitions – particularly the graceful
+A capstone course about life transitions—particularly the graceful exit from

-exit from college and the humble entrance into a post-college career.
+college and the humble entrance into a post-college career.
+Course includes

-Course includes units on selecting and applying to graduate schools,
+units on selecting and applying to graduate schools, job interviewing,

-job interviewing, resume writing, web-based job searching and conference
+resume writing, web-based job searching, and conference call interviews